bcmichael/RNMR-Docs/docs/command/full_command.md

 parameter is omitted, RNMR will prompt for a source record number with the current read record (as displayed and set by `PTRA`) as the default.

-The last parameter, slice specifies which 3D slice of  4D source record should be written out in the foreign format.
+The last parameter, slice specifies which 3D slice of a 4D source record should be written out in the foreign format.
 If the source record has only three dimensions, slice must be 1.
 If slice is omitted RNMR will not prompt for it and will export the first slice.
 Note that the current mapping of dimensions to directions (as displayed and set by `DIRB`) will affect the selection of which one-dimensional blocks of the record comprise the 3D slice and will thus be